fieldsoftheworld/ftw-baselines/README.md

   INPUT.

 Options:
-  -m, --model PATH         Path to the model checkpoint.  [required] -o, --out TEXT           Output filename.  [required] --resize_factor INTEGER  Resize factor to use for inference.  [default: 2] --gpu INTEGER            GPU ID to use.
-If not provided, CPU will be used by
+  -m, --model PATH                Path to the model checkpoint.  [required] -o, --out PATH                  Output filename for the inference imagery.
-                           default.
+                                  Defaults to the name of the input file name with 'inference.' prefix.
+  -r, --resize_factor INTEGER RANGE
-  --patch_size INTEGER     Size of patch to use for inference.
-Defaults to
+                                  Resize factor to use for inference.
+                                  [default: 2; x>=1]
+  --gpu INTEGER                   GPU to use, zero-based index.
+Set to -1 to
+                                  use CPU.
+CPU is also always used if CUDA or MPS is not available.  [default: -1] -ps, --patch_size INTEGER RANGE
-                           1024 unless the image is < 1024x1024px.
+                                  Size of patch to use for inference.
+Defaults to 1024 unless the image is < 1024x1024px and a smaller value otherwise.  [x>=128] -bs, --batch_size INTEGER RANGE
-  --batch_size INTEGER     Batch size.  [default: 2]
+                                  Batch size.  [default: 2; x>=1]
+  --num_workers INTEGER RANGE     Number of workers to use for inference.
+                                  [default: 4; x>=1]
-  --padding INTEGER        Pixels to discard from each side of the patch.
+  -p, --padding INTEGER RANGE     Pixels to discard from each side of the
-                           Defaults to 64 unless the image is < 1024x1024px.
+                                  patch.
+Defaults to 64 unless the image is < 1024x1024px and a smaller value otherwise.
+                                  [x>=0]
   -f, --overwrite                 Overwrite outputs if they exist.
-  --mps_mode               Run inference in MPS mode (Apple GPUs).
+  -mps, --mps_mode                Run inference in MPS mode (Apple GPUs).
+  --save_scores                   Save segmentation softmax scores (rescaled to [0,255])
-  --help                   Show this message and exit.
+                                  instead of classes (argmax of scores) --help                          Show this message and exit.
 ```

 Let's run inference on the entire downloaded scene.